-An unknown Chinese birth mother occupies my thoughts in random moments all year around but never more so than right before Mother's Day.
-You know…the one day out of the year that my family pretends it’s all about me.
-My kids serve me breakfast in bed and gift me with jewelry.
-Who doesn’t like cold toaster waffles and necklaces made from grubby elbow macaroni?
+Mother’s Day is complicated for me.
+An unknown Chinese birth mother occupies my thoughts in random moments all year around but never more so than right before Mother’s Day.
+This is the one day of the year when my family pretends its all about me.
+It goes a lot deeper than that.

 Disclaimer: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 This post may also contain affiliate links to other sites where I will be paid a commission by the seller if you make a purchase.

 A day (let’s be real, a few minutes) where it’s all about me is a welcome change of scenery from making snacks, wiping boogers and patrolling the bedroom for closet monsters.
 You can’t really take an all-day break from important stuff like snacks and closet monsters, so I definitely enjoy my moment to relax over cold toaster waffles.

 The night before Mother’s Day is more serious for me.
 It’s a time of reflection when I think about a woman I’ll never meet.
 My son is adopted.
 He was abandoned when he was two days old, probably because of medical needs his birth family couldn’t manage.

 I don’t know his beginnings.
 I don’t know anything about his genetics or the events that led to the decision not to parent.
 I have zero information about who he got his dimples or his stubborn streak from.
 In many ways his life began the day we met, in a hot, crowded government building when he was three years old.